elasticpath/elasticpath-dev/guides/How-To/Subscriptions/dunning.md

 ## List dunning rules

-You can see retrieve a list of all your dunning rules.
+You can retrieve a list of all your dunning rules.

 ### Request example